Green9090/Green9090.github.io/_posts/2024-03-15-weather-data.md

 ![denver-2](https://Green9090.github.io/assets/img/denver-2.png){: .mx-auto.d-block :}

 Notice that all but one blue dot has now been greyed out; this means that they do not fit my search criteria.
-Let's click on the dot to get some information about it.
+Let's click on the remaining blue dot to get some information about it.

 ![station-1](https://Green9090.github.io/assets/img/station-1.png){: .mx-auto.d-block :}